kitajs/html/packages/html/README.md

 <br />

-## Deprecating global register
+## Removing global register

-The `@kitajs/html/register` in favour of the `react-jsx` target `@kitajs/html` supports, which automatically registers the JSX runtime globally.
+The `@kitajs/html/register` was removed in favour of the `react-jsx` target `@kitajs/html` supports, which automatically registers the JSX runtime globally.

 Please update your tsconfig to use the new `jsxImportSource` option and remove all references to `'@kitajs/html/register'` from your codebase.